Student Stories: Thao Griffith

 “My teaching philosophy is student-centered with a focus on transformative education.
 Through respect, kindness, knowledge and perseverance, I hope to nourish the seeds of these qualities in students, facilitating their journeys to becoming leaders and a person for and with others,” she said.

 Griffith also has thrived in clinical practice.
-She has worked as a registered nurse in various settings, including a pediatric clinic, home health and wellness center.
-She is currently practicing as an aesthetic nurse at Images Med Spa.
-She specializes in non-surgical aesthetic procedures.
+She worked as a registered nurse in various settings, including a pediatric clinic, home health and wellness center.
+She is currently practicing as an aesthetic nurse at Renaissance Med Spa specializing in non-surgical aesthetic procedures.

 “I love to work in an environment that inspires positivity and artistry,” she said.
 “Aesthetic nursing continues to fuel my passion for learning and allows me to fulfill my creative side while still using my clinical judgement.
 I am passionate about establishing trust, building long-lasting relationships with patients, and helping them achieve their beauty goals and feel confident.”

 Because of her accomplishments, Griffith has received numerous honors and awards.
-She has been nominated by students for the St. Ignatius Loyola Award for Excellence in Teaching for three consecutive years (2019, 2020 and 2021), as well as the Provost’s Award for Excellence in Teaching Freshmen (2021).
-She was awarded the 40 Under 40 Emerging Nursing Leader Award by the Illinois Nurse Foundation in 2020 and the Power of Nursing Leadership Pinnacle Nurse Leader Award in 2019.
+She has been nominated by students for the St. Ignatius Loyola Award for Excellence in Teaching for three consecutive years, as well as the Provost’s Award for Excellence in Teaching Freshmen.
+She was awarded the 40 Under 40 Emerging Nursing Leader Award by the Illinois Nurse Foundation and the Power of Nursing Leadership Pinnacle Nurse Leader Award.

 Griffith knows her start at COD provided the background needed for her success.